aspiring-developer/Burger-1/README.md

 - Dump a burger if you don't like.

 ### Credits
-- Pixabay images by Julia Nowak and Mark Tolentino
+- Pixabay images by Julia Nowak, Mark Tolentino, Shutterbu75, RitaE, Lala Irene, Andrey Cojocary

 ### License
 - No license information available at this time.